MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 Some aging applications aren't compatible with cloud providers because of the architectural decisions made when the application was built.
 In these cases, the application may need to be rearchitected prior to transformation.

-In other cases, applications that are cloud compatible, but not cloud native benefits, may produce costs & operational efficiencies by rearchitecting the solution to be a cloud native application.
+In other cases, applications that are cloud compatible, but not cloud native benefits, may produce cost efficiencies and operational efficiencies by rearchitecting the solution to be a cloud native application.

 Common drivers could include:

-* App scale and agility
+* Application scale and agility
 * Easier adoption of new cloud capabilities
-* Mix technology stacks
+* Mix of technology stacks

-Quantitative Analysis factors:
+Quantitative analysis factors:

-* Application asset size (CPU, Memory, Storage)
+* Application asset size (CPU, memory, storage)
-* Dependencies (Network traffic)
+* Dependencies (network traffic)
-* User Traffic (Page views, time on page, load time)
+* User traffic (page views, time on page, load time)
-* Development platform (Languages, data platform, middle tier services)
+* Development platform (languages, data platform, middle tier services)

-Qualitative Analysis Factors:
+Qualitative analysis factors:

 * Growing business investments
 * Operational costs